luyadev/luya.io/docs/guide/concepts/headless.md

 In order to configure JWT authentification read more in the JWT & SPA Section: [[app-admin-module-jwt-spa.md]].

+## CMS Bridge

+In addition to the existing APIs for the CMS, we have also made a module which exposes all required CMS data to a public API, see the [CMS API Bridge Module](https://github.com/luyadev/luya-headless-cms-api).

 ## Additional Configuration

 If you build a website with the LUYA CMS but use the headless client to render the content, you may want to configure the preview URL to point to your headless page.